 A complete organization chart of WHL and WICE's position in the Group can be found below.
-During the year, WICE commenced trading in Romania through a branch structure.
+WICE operates a branch in Romania.

 A.1.6 Material Lines of Business and Geographical areas where business is conducted

 The following tables set forth summary information regarding gross premiums written, by segment and geographical region.